 Role of the nominee of a Disabled People’s Organisation

-The Disabled People’s Organisation nominee is a member of the Board but is excluded from voting on funding decisions.
-All other expectations apply as set out in this Terms of Reference and the Board Code of Conduct.
+- The Disabled People’s Organisation nominee is a full member of the Board once appointed.
+All expectations apply as set out in this Terms of Reference and the Board Code of Conduct.

-The Office for Disability Issues will work with the Disabled People’s Organisation to identify suitable candidates for appointment based on the identified skills and experience required to balance the current Board composition.
+- The Office for Disability Issues will work with the Disabled People’s Organisation to identify suitable candidates for appointment based on the identified skills and experience required to balance the Board composition.